ChurchCRM/CRM/docs/user-guide/person.md

-# What is a Person?
+# Persons

 Not surprisingly, a Person record represents a single individual.
-Person records can be grouped together into [Families](families.md), can belong to [Groups](Groups.md), can have Properties, and can be made Users of the application.
+Person records can be grouped together into [Families](families.md), can belong to [Groups](Groups.md), can have [Properties](Properties.md), and can be made Users of the application.

 ## How do I find a specific Person?

-On left menu, find the search box just above the "Dashboard" heading.
+On left menu, find the search box just above the _"Dashboard"_ heading.
 Enter a search string in this box, as you begin to type results will begin showing all of matches.

 The system will return all Person records containing that search string in the first or last name.